vwprompt/vwprompt.github.io/README.md

 - **TACL 2023 Paper:** [Visual Writing Prompts: Character-Grounded Story Generation with Curated Image Sequences](https://doi.org/10.1162/tacl_a_00553)

 # Announcement
+We have made version 2 of VWP available in [Hugging Face Datasets](https://arxiv.org/abs/2301.08571) and [Github Repository](https://github.com/vwprompt/vwp).

 We are presenting our paper at EACL poster session, 9:00, 03 May 2023.

 **30 Mar 2023.** The [first release](https://github.com/vwprompt/vwp/releases/tag/v1.0.0) of our dataset is online.